Get started by searching below:

 Resident Care in the Nursing Home

-If there is poor hygiene among residents of a nursing facility, this can have a negative impact on all of the nursing home residents — especially when they are all suffering from poor hygiene and have their personal hygiene neglected by staff members.
+If there is poor hygiene among residents of a nursing facility, it can negatively affect all residents, especially when they are suffering from poor hygiene and have their personal hygiene neglected by staff members.

 Uncleanliness at Nursing Home Facilities